-Though none of the lounges are available with Priority Pass membership, you can opt for a free massage or a free private suite - both in Terminal B.
+Though none of the lounges are available with Priority Pass membership, you can opt for a free massage or a free private suite with BeRelaxSpa - both in Terminal B.

 Otherwise lounges are accessible only by membership, credit card (such as a Delta Amex), or for first class passengers flying with that specific airline.

 - United Club (access can be purchased for non-members at $59 per person)

 - American Express Centurion Lounge

 - Delta Sky Club (the best of the best, as pictured above)

 Right now, PriorityPass is offering up to 25% off yearly memberships.
 In just two lounge visits, you are already ahead vs. paying for one-time access.
 Just one if you bring a guest!

 For me, that means walking the length of the terminals.
 The new LGA Airport allows for much better walking inside the terminals than the old LGA, but walking outside now is much more limited due to construction.
 Hopefully that changes.